Liyang

 Liyang (溧阳 (溧陽, Lìyáng)) is a county-level city under the administration of Changzhou in the Jiangsu province of the People's Republic of China.
-In 2011, it had a population of about 781,500.
+In 2020, it had a population of 785,092.
 It borders the prefecture-level divisions of Wuxi to the east, Xuancheng (Anhui) to the south, and Nanjing to the west.

 Administration

 In August 1990, the PRC State Council approved the upgrade of Liyang from a county to a county-level city under the administration of the prefecture-level city of Changzhou.

-In the present, Liyang City has 10 towns.
+At present, Liyang City has 3 subdistricts and 9 towns.